 Stay Safe and Avoid Scams

-Scammers may try and trick you into thinking they can help you with your mortgage payments, usually for a fee.
-Mortgage rescue scammers may falsely tell you they can help modify your loan or provide other relief to avoid foreclosure, again usually by asking for money up front.
+Scammers may try and trick you into thinking they can help you with your mortgage payments or property tax payments, usually for a fee.
+Mortgage scammers may falsely tell you they can help modify your loan or provide other relief to avoid foreclosure, again usually by asking for money up front.
 By keeping the three facts below in mind, you can better protect yourself from becoming a victim.

 The California Mortgage Relief Program is provided as a free service by the CalHFA Homeowner Relief Corporation.
+It is helping homeowners get caught up on past due housing payments, including financial assistance for past-due mortgages and property taxes.
 There is no cost to apply, and you are not required to pay any fees, for any reason.

 The financial help you receive never has to be paid back.
 The money awarded is in the form of a grant which means it does not need to be repaid.

-The money awarded to you will be sent directly from the California Mortgage Relief Program to your loan servicer to completely reinstate your past-due amount.
+Funding will be sent directly from the California Mortgage Relief Program to your loan servicer or to the county tax collectors to completely cover your past-due amount.

 The foreclosure process is slow and complex and involves several legal processes which must be completed before you risk losing your home; this gives you time to apply for assistance.
 When in doubt, contact your mortgage loan servicer through a trusted form of communication.
 Your monthly mortgage statements are a great place to look for their contact information.